longnguyen1112/job-seeker-site/README.md

 # Job Seeker Full-Stack Website

 This is a semester long class project.
 I was working in a group of 2.
 This website is a job seeker website which has 3 types of users (JOB SEEKER, EMPLOYER and ADMIN).
 ADMIN is able to register a company and assign the employer of the company based on the data in database.
 EMPLOYER has 2 function which is posting a new job and check all the applicants.
 EMPLOYER and ADMIN are only created manually in the database.
 You can only sign up as a JOB SEEKER.
-After signing up, JOB SEEKER can log in and look for a job being posted in the database with some functions (search by keyword,sort jobs by salary, alphabetically,etc.)
+After signing up, JOB SEEKER can log in and look for a job being posted in the database with some functions (search by keyword,sort jobs by salary, alphabetically,etc.).

+The website runs on WAMP server

 # This project is to learn :
 Basic HTML/CSS, cookie, authentication